garrandall/popular-music-data/tracks/i-feel-for-you-chaka-khan.md

 I wouldn't lie to you, baby
 It's mainly a physical thing
-This feeling that i got for you, baby
+This feeling that I got for you, baby
 Makes me wanna sing

 CHORUS: